 Easier access to our web site is to enter 'Chantlers Primary School' within Google search, click on the link and away you go.
-All our documents, links etc are easily accessible.
-Please bare in mind that depending on your software on the device you are using, there may be a small conflict.
+All our documents, links, etc are easily accessible.
+Please bear in mind that depending on your software on the device you are using, there may be a small conflict.
 Some of the content may not display correctly.

 Compatible devices are as follows: